haenno/rust-testing/README.md

 ## ideas

 - [ ] hello world
+- [ ] read credentials from env file
 - [ ] orm with sqlite
 - [ ] web api with swagger
 - [ ] read mails from imap